ComputerLars/thesyntheticparty/README.md

 ## **References and Material**

+Contains the following sub-folders with documents and files.

 - _Literature references_: List of references for theory included in the exposition.
 -  _Textual Basis for Scripts__: Detailed written material explaining the concept and operations of The Synthetic Party.
 - _Multimedia Files_: Audiovisual materials used in the exposition, including presentations, videos, and interactive media.